Ila-bura/C-est-la-V/README.md

 2. Procfile : Very important for deployment and must be added with capital P

 3. Requirements.txt: This must be updated for deployment in Heroku.
-It stores data of libraries used for project
+It stores data of libraries used for the project.

 The website was deployed to Heroku following these steps: